python-hyper/documentation/source/contributing.rst

 Contributing
 ============

-If you’re reading this you’re probably interested in contributing to one of the Hyper projects!
-First, we'd like to say thankyou!
+If you’re reading this, you’re probably interested in contributing to one of the Hyper projects!
+First, we'd like to say thank you!
 Projects like this one live-and-die based on the support they receive from others, and the fact that you’re even considering supporting the Hyper project is incredibly generous of you.

 This document lays out general guidelines and advice for contributing to any of the Hyper projects.
-If you’re thinking of contributing, start by reading this thoroughly and getting a feel for how contributing to the project works.
+If you’re thinking of helping, start by reading this thoroughly and getting a feel for how the project works.
 If you’ve still got questions after reading this, please ask us in IRC: we'd be happy to clarify any questions you may have.

+We've organized this guide into sections:

-The guide is split into sections based on the type of contribution you’re thinking of making, with a section that covers general guidelines for all contributors.
-Additionally, there is a section to cover our code of conduct, which applies to all contributions of any kind.
+- our code of conduct, which applies to all contributions of any kind
+- general guidelines for all contributors
+- specific information based on the type of contribution you’re thinking of making
+       - code contributions
+       - documentation
+       - bug reports
+       - feature requests

 Code Of Conduct
 ---------------

-The following code of conduct applies to all projects that are under the umbrella of the hyper project.
+The following code of conduct applies to all projects that are under the hyper project umbrella.

 Our Pledge
 ~~~~~~~~~~